jonathan-chin/mec-cs/2022-fall/cs-350-mowe/assignments/03-fp-dnd-part-2.md

 ## Task

-Write a series of `pure` and `impure` functions that establishes the DnD game engine described below.
+Write a series of `pure` and `impure` functions that establishes the D&D game engine described below.
 You can reuse bits of code from your previous `FP DND Part 1` assignment.
 You should use `FP` concepts like:

 - map
 - filter